qjac/web-starter-kit/README.md

 -   Post CSS and Autoprefixer: No more worrying about polyfills or vendor prefixes
 -   CSS eExtraction: Pulls CSS into seperate file (as opposed to default style tag in HTML file)
--   Eslint and Prettier: Save me from myself with linting and autoformatting -(There are a number of ways to get them to play nicely together.
+-   Eslint and Prettier: Save me from myself with linting and autoformatting (There are a number of ways to get them to play nicely together.
 This is the method I followed: https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99)
 -   Clean Webpack Plugin: Removes old dist/ before building a new one.
 No dusty files here
 -   Lodash: Needed for webpack setup tutorial.
 Remove if not needed.